CheshireCaat/browser-with-fingerprints/MIGRATION.md

 2. **Modify method calls**:

-   - Optionally, you can remove the key from the `fetch` method by passing options as the first parameter.
+   - You should remove the key from the `fetch` method by passing options as the first parameter.
-   - Similarly, you can omit the service `key` option from the `launch` and `spawn` plugin methods.
+   - Similarly, you should remove the service `key` option from the `launch` and `spawn` plugin methods.

 ### Code example